zzak00/nlp_with_transformers_visualizations/chapter1.md

-# NLP with transformwrs chapter 1 :
+# NLP with Transformers Chapter 1 :

 Language is at the core of human communication, and for centuries, we've endeavored to unravel how it is intricately woven into our cognitive processes.
 Today, we are on a quest to advance further by introducing computers to the realm of human language through **Natural Language Processing (NLP)**.
 NLP is an artificial intelligence branch dedicated to harnessing machine learning techniques for a wide range of language-related tasks.